 iv] We may erase the guilt (for today at least) by laying it on Jesus in prayer and confession, or adopting methods of self-flagellation.
 We might like to call this the pious approach.
 The only problem with this method is that we never seem to get off our knees.
 Of course, there is nothing wrong with confession itself, it's the need for repetition and flagellation that is the problem.

-Most of the children of Israel perished in the wilderness.
-They did not enter the rest.
+Many Christians believe that "the work of the Holy Spirit within us depends for its continuance and perfection upon our response, our co-operation, our obedience" (R & W).
+Paul said of the Bible-believing Jews who rejected Jesus, that they did so because "they did not know the righteousness that comes from God and sought to establish their own", Rom.10:3.
+We need to remember that most of the children of Israel perished in the wilderness; they did not enter their rest.
 They did not enter "because of their unbelief", Heb.3:19.
 "Therefore, since the promise of entering his rest still stands, let us be careful that none of you be found to have fallen short", Heb.4:1.

 No matter how hard we try, failure remains a dominant aspect of our discipleship.
 We strive to change our imperfections, but the more we strive the more we fail.
 The end result is that we have little confidence in our salvation, let alone any resilience to press forward in our service to Jesus.
 Living a lie seems our only choice.
 Repressed guilt only promotes psychological denial and fosters pharisaism.

-How then should we view our Christian walk?
-What then is our focus, if it is not obedience to the law?
+How then should we view our Christian walk if it's not obedience to God's law?

 Faith, the one law